Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Raised-bed gardening has several advantages.
 Soils in raised beds are usually better drained than the surrounding area so installing raised beds offers a solution for poorly drained sites.
 Better root growth from improved soils usually results in higher yields from plants grown in raised beds.
 Raised beds require less stooping during weeding, watering, and other activities.
 Raised beds can also be installed in areas that are difficult to garden conventionally such as sites with shallow soil (over rock), steep slopes, or poor soil quality.

 The garden beds are usually raised off the ground surface to a height of at least 6 to 8 inches.
-A frame to support the soil may be constructed from wood, stone, concrete block or brick, or the gardener may prefer to simply mound the soil without a rigid structure.
+A frame to support the soil may be constructed from wood, stone, metal, concrete block or brick, or the gardener may prefer to simply mound the soil without a rigid structure.
 The bed size will vary according to the gardener’s needs and the space available.
 Beds are typically constructed no more than 4 feet wide since this width allows for an easy reach into the bed from either side.
 Maintain an aisle of 2 to 4 feet between beds to allow easy access with tools and equipment (wheelbarrows, hose reels, chairs or stools, wheelchairs).

 Selecting a site